-Invoice financing is best for businesses that need to fill cash flow gaps and those that require a quick injection of cash to aid with business growth initiatives.
-With this financing option, you'll sell your B2B invoices to a factoring company.
+Understanding how invoice factoring works is crucial for businesses that need to fill cash flow gaps and those that require a quick injection of cash to aid with business growth initiatives.
+With this financing option, which is a convenient alternative to traditional lending, you’ll sell your B2B invoices to a factoring company.
 The factoring company pays you right away—often within 24 hours of invoice submission—and then waits on payment from your customer.
-There's no debt to pay back because your customer is the one responsible for paying the invoice.
+There’s no debt to pay back because your customer is the one responsible for paying the invoice.
 You simply keep moving forward.

 Getting Invoice Financing

-It's much easier to qualify for invoice financing than it is other types of funding because your customers are the ones paying the bill.
-That means businesses with no credit, those that already have debt, and even startups can qualify.
+It’s much easier to qualify for invoice financing than it is other types of funding because your customers are the ones paying the bill.
+That means businesses with no credit or poor credit, those that already have debt, and even startups can qualify.

 Get a Free Invoice Factoring Estimate

-Rates for invoice factoring vary depending on considerations like the value of the invoices being factored and volume.
-If factoring sounds like the right solution for your business needs, get started with a free funding estimate from Viva.
+Rates for invoice factoring vary depending on considerations like the value of the business invoices being factored and volume.
+If factoring sounds like the right solution for your business needs, get started with a free business funding estimate from an alternative lender like Viva.